nathaniel-bennett/secureDNS/README.md

  - Can handle an arbitrary number of asynchronous DNS queries at the same time
  - In-memory DNS record caching/reuse that conforms to record TTL constraints
  - TLS session caching and resumption to significantly improve handshake speed
- - API function to set the recursive resolver to connect to
+ - Ability to set a custom recursive resolver address to use for DNS lookups

 ### Features to be Added Soon
  - A slew of tests